qualcomm/resource-tuner/systune/docs/README.md

 Systune Architecture is captured above.
 ## Initialization
-- During the Server Initialization Phase, the JSON Config Files are Read to build up the Resource Registry, Property Store etc.
+- During the Server Initialization Phase, the YAML Config Files are Read to build up the Resource Registry, Property Store etc.
-- If the BU has Registered any Custom Resources, Signals or Custom JSON files via the Extension Interface, then these changes are detected during this Phase itself to build up a Consolidated System view, before it can start serving Requests.
+- If the BU has Registered any Custom Resources, Signals or Custom YAML files via the Extension Interface, then these changes are detected during this Phase itself to build up a Consolidated System view, before it can start serving Requests.
 - During the Initialization Phase, Memory is Pre-Allocated for Commonly used types (via Memory Pool), and Worker (Thread) capacity is reserved in advance via the ThreadPool, to avoid any delays during the Request Processing Phase.
 - Systune will also Fetch the Target Details, like target Name, total Number of Cores, Logical to Physical Cluster / Core Mapping in this phase.
 - If the Signals Module is Plugged In, it will be initialized as well and the Signal Configs will be Parsed similarly to Resource Configs.